umeli/connections-sametime-8-widgets/README.md

 # Sample Sametime Widgets for Connections - Engage 2023

+The following samples have been created for the [Engage 2023](https://engage.ug/Engage2.nsf/Pages/session2023) session 'AD02 - Your HCL Digital Office in the browser'

-Just a small sample widget, which shows your Sametime meetings in Connections.
-The Widget can be used in the Community Highlights or the Engagement Center.
+Just 2 small sample widgets, which shows your Sametime meetings and Recordings in Connections.
+The Widgets can be used in the Community Highlights or the Engagement Center.

 ![screenshot](assets/Selection_054.png)